crosswalk-project/crosswalk-website/public/documentation/apis/presentation_api_tutorial.md

 [Presentation API](http://webscreens.github.io/presentation-api/) is currently a [W3C spec](http://w3c.github.io/presentation-api/) draft for secondary display support for the Web.
 It allows a web app to present web content on a secondary display connected to the device.
 It has several uses: presenting slides, sharing video and image, and playing game on a large screen TV via the mobile device.

 Presentation API is an experimental feature for Crosswalk for Android 4.2+ based on Miracast-compatible wireless display support.
 It is available in [current versions](https://crosswalk-project.org/documentation/downloads.html) of Crosswalk.
+This tutorial is based on an article from [HTML5 Hub](http://html5hub.com/presentation-api-tutorial/) by Hongbo Min, and has been tested with [Crosswalk Stable 11.40.277.7](https://crosswalk-project.org/documentation/downloads.html).

 This initial version of the Presentation API spec is defined as follows: